 QLD: Brisbane → Cairns

-Whitsunday Islands, Great Barrier Reef access, Fraser Island (world's largest sand island), Daintree Rainforest.
-Best visited in the dry season.
+Whitsunday Islands, Great Barrier Reef access, Fraser Island (K'gari — world's largest sand island), Daintree Rainforest.
+Best visited in the dry season; the wet season brings rain, humidity and stinger risk.

 WA: Perth → Exmouth